We want our children to leave by being able to:

 - Allow your child to make their own sandwich, help you prepare the dinner, set the table.

-- Talk about healthy foods whilst at shopping.
+- Talk about benefits of healthy foods whilst out shopping and at mealtimes.